Scope and Contents

 Biographical / Historical

 Hersch Lauterpacht was born in the small town of Zolkiew [Austria-Hungary, later Ukraine] on 16 August 1897, the second son of Aaron Lauterpacht.
-He was educated at the Jan Kazimierz University, Lwów [also L'viv and Lvov], then in Vienna [Austria] and also at the London School of Economics with Dr Arnold McNair.
+He was educated at the Jan Kazimierz University, Lwów [also L'viv, Lvov and Lemberg], then in Vienna, and also at the London School of Economics with Dr Arnold McNair, with whom he formed a lifelong friendship.
 In 1923 Lauterpacht married Rachel, 3rd daughter of Michael Steinberg, having one son, Elihu.
 Sir Hersch died on 8 May 1960.

-Having emigrated from Austria to Britain in 1923, to continue his studies at the London School of Economics, Lauterpacht became an Assistant Lecturer at the LSE in 1927, and later Reader in Public International Law in 1932.
+Having emigrated to Britain in 1923, to continue his studies at the London School of Economics, Lauterpacht became an Assistant Lecturer at the LSE in 1927, and later Reader in Public International Law in 1932, before moving to Cambridge as Whewell Professor of International Law, 1938–55.
 He also had a place at Gray’s Inn, first as a Barrister-at-Law, then as Master of the Bench, 1955, and was a Professor at The Hague Academy of International Law, 1930, 1934, 1937 and 1947.
 In the United States, he also held positions as Carnegie Endowment Visiting Professor, Oct-Dec 1940, Mary Whiton Calkins Visiting Professor, Wellesley College, Oct-Dec 1941, and Charles Inglis Thompson Visiting Professor, University of Colorado, June-July 1948.

 After the war, Lauterpacht served as a member of various key bodies involved with the development of international law, and in the drafting of Article 6 of the Nuremburg charter, he succeeded in bringing crimes against humanity, war crimes and the crime of aggression into modern international law.
 He served on the British War Crimes Executive at Nuremberg, 1945-46, preparing first drafts of the opening and closing speeches of the chief prosecutor, Sir Hartley Shawcross.
 He was also a member of the Inter-Departmental Committee on Immunities of Foreign Governments, 1950, the United Nations International Law Commission, 1951-55, and served as a Judge of the International Court of Justice, The Hague, from 1955 until his death in 1960.
-He was also President of the Permanent French-Swedish Conciliation Commission, 1951, and of the Permanent Norwegian-Portuguese Conciliation Commission, a Member of the Permanent Court of Arbitration, Whewell Professor of International Law, at the University of Cambridge, 1938-55, and a Member of the Institute of International Law.
+He was also President of the Permanent French-Swedish Conciliation Commission, 1951, and of the Permanent Norwegian-Portuguese Conciliation Commission, a Member of the Permanent Court of Arbitration and a Member of the Institute of International Law.

 Lauterpacht's publications include: his doctoral thesis, Private Law Sources and Analogies of International Law, 1927; The Function of Law in the International Community, 1933; The Development of International Law by the Permanent Court of International Justice, 1934; Règles générales du droit de la paix (Lectures delivered at the Hague Academy of International Law, 1938); An International Bill of the Rights of Man, 1945; Recognition in International Law, 1947; International Law and Human Rights, 1950; Development of International Law of the International Court, 1958.